About Azure Key Vault

 Centralize application secrets

 Centralizing storage of application secrets in Azure Key Vault allows you to control their distribution.
 Key Vault greatly reduces the chances that secrets may be accidentally leaked.
-When using Key Vault, application developers no longer need to store security information in their application.
+When application developers use Key Vault, they no longer need to store security information in their application.
 Not having to store security information in applications eliminates the need to make this information part of the code.
 For example, an application may need to connect to a database.
 Instead of storing the connection string in the app's code, you can store it securely in Key Vault.

 Your applications can securely access the information they need by using URIs.
 These URIs allow the applications to retrieve specific versions of a secret.
-There is no need to write custom code to protect any of the secret information stored in Key Vault.
+There's no need to write custom code to protect any of the secret information stored in Key Vault.

 Securely store secrets and keys

 Access to a key vault requires proper authentication and authorization before a caller (user or application) can get access.
-Authentication establishes the identity of the caller, while authorization determines the operations that they are allowed to perform.
+Authentication establishes the identity of the caller, while authorization determines the operations that they're allowed to perform.

 Authentication is done via Azure Active Directory.
 Authorization may be done via Azure role-based access control (Azure RBAC) or Key Vault access policy.
 Azure RBAC can be used for both management of the vaults and access data stored in a vault, while key vault access policy can only be used when attempting to access data stored in a vault.